lmnr-ai/lmnr-ts/README.md

     question += country;
     const result = openai.chat.completions.create({
         model: 'gpt-4o-mini',
+        messages: [
-        messages: [{role: 'system', content: 'You are a helpful assistant.'}, {role: 'user', content: question}], }).then((response) => {
+            {role: 'system', content: 'You are a helpful assistant.'}, {role: 'user', content: question}
+        ],
+    }).then((response) => {
         const output = response.choices[0].message.content;

         // ask Laminar to check for a pre-defined event.
-        // In this example correctness is pre-defined in the UI as "The data is factually correct" span.evalueateEvent('correctness', output ?? '');
+        // In this example the event will be called correctness,
+        // and the value will be determined by calling the "myCorrectnessEvaluator" pipeline span.evaluateEvent(
+            'correctness',
+            'myCorrectnessEvaluator',
+            { llmOutput: output ?? '' }
+        );
-        // end the span and register the output span.end({output});
+        // end the span and register the output span.end({ output });
     });
 };

+lmnrInitialize({
+    projectApiKey: process.env.LMNR_PROJECT_API_KEY,
+    // this is the env that will be passed to the Laminar evaluator and
+    // be used during the event evaluation
+    env: {
+        OPENAI_API_KEY: process.env.OPENAI_API_KEY
+    }
+})
 // Start the trace observation at the entry to your program const t = trace();

 // pass the trace context into the handler foo("What is the capital of ", t);
 ```

 ## Making Laminar pipeline calls